 1. Research Delivery Methods

 If you are purchasing a vehicle from a large dealer, they may make all of the shipping arrangements for you.
 However, if you are buying from a private seller, you may need to arrange for shipping yourself.
+You can use RCG Logistics for your car shipping.
 Research secure auto shipping methods to get an estimate of how long it will take you to receive your vehicle and how much it will cost to ship it so that you can factor this into your purchasing decision.

 2. Inspect the Vehicle